cloudfoundry/bosh/bat/README.md

 It requires a BOSH deployment, either a deployed micro bosh stemcell, or a full bosh-release deployment.

 Note!
 If you run BAT via the rake tasks you don't need to setup environment variables below.
+See [docs](../docs) on how to run BATs using rake tasks.

 ## Required Environment Variables